This is the multi-page printable view of this section. Click here to print.

 • Configured: Number of resources with Planned Compute set

-• Create Planned Compute Service: Move to Planned Compute service application page
+• Create Planned Compute Service: Go to the Planned Compute service application page

 • If redundancy configuration is used, the DB instance is configured as Active DB and Standby DB

-Network > Common SettingsRequiredNetwork settings where servers generated by the service are deployed
+Network > Common SettingsRequiredNetwork settings where servers generated by the service are installed

 • Select if you want to apply the same settings to all servers being installed